Copayments - Health Care Benefits Overview

 Long-Term Care Copay Rates*

-This copay is based on three levels of care (see “Available Long-Term Care Services” in 5_Medical Benefits Package for definitions).
+This copay is based on three levels of care (see “Available Long-Term Care Services” on page 17).

 - Inpatient: Community Living Centers (nursing home) Care/Inpatient Respite Care/Geriatric Evaluation - Up to $97 per day